hezachary/Demonstrate-Development-Project/readme.md

    - POS: data structure more reliable, easy to setup search machine in API console

-   - CON: require share API token, costs may be evolved
+   - CON: require share API token, costs may be involved

 4. Scraping Data by google search, process return data by php DOMDocument/SimpleXML

-   - POS: backend code only, no browser evolved, can become a console script run by cron, report by daily
+   - POS: backend code only, no browser involved, can become a console script run by cron, report by daily

-   - CON: no frontend JS evolved (bad for presentation ;-\), if HTML is in bad format the parsing can easily failed
+   - CON: no frontend JS involved (bad for presentation ;-\), if HTML is in bad format the parsing can easily failed

 5. Scraping Data from 3rd party provider port to google